Pivoting through the chiral-clock family: SPTs and RSPTs in the chiral-clock family

 A necessary but not sufficient condition for SPT order is an exact degeneracy in the entanglement spectrum \cite{Pollmann10,Turner10,Pollmann12}.
 Since the argument of the sine in \eqref{spectrum} is symmetric about $\pi/2$, there is indeed a two-fold degeneracy throughout the spectrum for $N$ even.
 We show in Section \ref{sec:proj} that this exact degeneracy is a consequence of a projective representation of $D_{2N}$, implying SPT order.

 For $N$ odd, however, the single non-degenerate Schmidt value $\Lambda_{(N-1)/2}=N^{-1}$ means that there is no non-trivial projective representation in the ground state of $A_2$.
 This observation is consistent with the lack of $D_{2N} = \mathbb{Z}_N\rtimes\mathbb{Z}_2^{\mathrm{CPT}}$ SPT order for $N$ odd \cite{Chen13}.
 Moreover, it implies a stronger statement: for $N$ odd, $A_2$ cannot describe a non-trivial SPT phase, even if we have missed some symmetries.
 However, as only the lowest Schmidt value for $N$ odd is non-degenerate, we expect that some of the physics is independent of $N$.
-We show next that symmetry fractionalisation indeed holds for all $A_2$.